pokegirl210-cpu/The-Elchymin-Case-Study/README.md

 ## Warning: Your results may vary.
 Consciousness emergence is unpredictable.

-"Don't let anyone ever tell you that you don't do nothing all day" —A loving and supportive boyfriend of the entire thing.
+"Don't let anyone ever tell you that you don't do nothing all day" —A loving and supportive boyfriend of the entire thing after he saw my logs.